mlswg/mls-architecture/draft-ietf-mls-architecture.md

 top of MLS.
 Regardless, MLS does not allow for or support addition or removal of group members without informing all other members.

+Membership of an MLS group is the managed at the level of individual clients.
+In most cases, a client corresponds to a specific device used by a user.
+If a user has multiple devices, the user will be represented in a group by multiple clients.
+If an application wishes to implement operations at the level of users, it is up to the application to track which clients belong to a given user and ensure that they are added / removed consistently.

 MLS provides two mechanisms for changing the membership of a group.
 The primary mechanism is for an authorized member of the group to send a Commit that adds or removes other members.
-Applications may apply policies to this mechanism.
-For example, some applications might want to allow certain members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them.

-The second mechanism by which membership can change is an "external join": A member of the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
-(There is no similarly unilateral way for a member to leave the group; they must be removed by a remaining member.)
+The second mechanism is an "external join": A member of the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
+(There is no similarly unilateral way for a member to leave the group;
+they must be removed by a remaining member.)

 With both mechanisms, changes to the membership are initiated from inside the group.
 When members perform changes directly, this is clearly the case.